diegomlombardo/energy-entropy-coupling/README.md

 Traditional approaches to cognitive vulnerability often focus on molecular or pathological causes.
 Here, we take a different/complemetary perspective:

-Cognition is an emergent property of the whole brain–body system.
+Cognition is an emergent propert.
+This is the part in which we don't have still a whole matematical model of human cognition and improuve this part is a ongoing work..

 Large-scale brain dynamics are constrained by energy balance and autonomic signals.